Got One Day in Munich? Here’s What To Do, See, Eat, and Drink!

 Finally, to round out the top attractions in the Old Town – we have the Munich Residence or “Residenz” in German.
 This Palace complex is actually the biggest in all of Germany – and it would take hours to explore the whole thing!
 First built in the late 1300s for Bavarian monarchs, the complex today consists of 10 courtyards and over 100 rooms!

-We got the change to wander through the Gardens to the north of the main buildings and it was lovely.
+We got the chance to wander through the Gardens to the north of the main buildings and it was lovely.
 There was a violin player in a small pavilion (who was amazing) and it made for a great visit.
 If you want to check out tours and/or tickets, you can visit the website to learn more here.

 Address: Residenzstraße 1, 80333 München, Germany